alexheilman/DemandWeatherPrice/README.md

 | --- |
 | <img align="center" width="450" height="450" src="/Figures/Figure_4.png"> |

 It was expected that a logistic regression model containing the same terms as the formula of LM1 would have an improved classification.
 This expected result was not observed.
 Despite the optimization of the formula, 0.87 and 0.65 were the best values of TPR and FPR that could be achieved.
-Figure 5 in the Appendix contains the ROC curves for the baseline model and the optimized logistic regression model plotted together.
+Figure 5 below contains the ROC curves for the baseline model and the optimized logistic regression model plotted together.
 | Figure 5 <br/> *ROC Curves for Base Model and Improved Logistic Regression Model* |
 | --- |
 | <img align="center" width="450" height="450" src="/Figures/Figure_5.png"> |